Improve the overall health and wellness of your organization with a single, modern platform.

 Moreover, assistance programs can help employees feel more engaged at work and happier at home - without the worry of having to pay for professional services.

-Some current challenges include:
+Current challenges include:

 Overall, program satisfaction levels have traditionally been variable, with many EAPs sadly underused (the approximate usage in Canada has been gauged at just 13%4).
 It’s also not uncommon for usage rate calculations that confuse utilization (number of cases) with penetration (number of unique individuals accessing a service) to lead to billing frustration.

-It’s an unfortunate finding that poor health is more likely in employees and plan members who feel their benefit plan does not meet their needs5.
+Poor health is more likely in employees and plan members who feel their benefit plan does not meet their needs5.

-Some common program member challenges and complaints include:
+Some common member challenges include:

 An outdated user experience